andycwilliams/Secure-Signup/README.md

 Professional README file (with CD/CI badge and coverage percentage badge) Begin with JSX, then incrementally convert into TSX Make code as reusable/minimize duplication as possible

+Dark mode
+As accessible as possible (use Lighthouse, et al)